Topics on this page:

 Generally, other parties have to send you a copy of any motion they file against you in your case.
-Read the motion, and if you wish to, write a response.
+Read the motion, and if you wish to, write a response to the motion.
 You must send the other parties a copy of your response, and file your response with the court.
 After being served with a motion, you must file your response with the court within the set time limit, usually 15 days.

 If the other party served you with a motion by mail, the court will allow you 3 extra days to file your response.
 In other words, you must usually file your response within 18 days of the date on which the other party mailed you the motion.

-In some circumstances, the court may be willing to issue an order shortening or extending the time allowed for a response to a motion.
-To ask the court to shorten or extend the time, you must file an additional motion.
+In some circumstances and for cause shown, the court may be willing to issue an order shortening or extending the time allowed for a response to a motion.
+To ask the court to shorten or extend the time, you must file an additional motion with the court.

 This additional motion might be called a “Motion to Extend [or Shorten] Time Requirements to Respond to [Title of Motion].”
 You must go through all the necessary steps to file and serve this additional motion with the court and serve it on the other parties.

 As with any motion, the court may grant your motion to change the deadline, or the court may deny it.
 If you are asking for more time to respond to another party’s motion, be sure to file your motion to extend time before the original deadline passes.

-1. Case caption.
+- Case caption.
 Every paper you file must have a caption with the names of the parties (or, in some cases, the name of the case), the case number, and the name of the court hearing the case.
 This should appear at the top of the first page of your motion or response.
-Rule 1-301 See sample caption below:
+See sample caption below:

-6. Signature.
+- Signature.
 If you are not represented by a lawyer, you must sign any paper you file with the court.
 You must also include your address, telephone number, fax number (if any), and email address (if any).
 Read the Rules: Maryland Rule 1-311 ("Signing of pleadings and other papers")

 - Certificate of service.
 In order to file your motion or response with the court, you must include a signed certification stating that you gave or sent a copy to the other parties to the case, and stating the manner in which you did so (for example, by hand; by first-class mail, postage prepaid; by certified mail; or by another specified method).
 Include the name and address of any parties you mailed a copy to.
 Blank certificate of service.
-Read the Rules: Maryland Rule 1-323
+Read the Rules: Maryland Rule 1-323 ("Proof of service")

-8. Affidavit.
+- Affidavit.
 If your motion or response is based on facts that are not contained in the record, you must also file an affidavit to support those new facts.
 Read the Rules: Maryland Rules 2-311 ("Motions") and 1-304 ("Form of Affidavit")